Monastery of the Holy Spirit

-The Monastery of the Holy Spirit, officially the Monastery of Our Lady of the Holy Spirit, is a Trappist monastery located near Conyers, Georgia, in the United States.

-As of 2022, the monastery is home to a community of twenty-eight monks spanning several generations who live, work, and pray at the abbey.
-They were founded in the Abbey of Our Lady of Gethsemani in Kentucky in the spring of 1944.
-The monks in Georgia are now self-sustaining, running businesses on site.

-The monastery and grounds are a part of the Arabia Mountain National Heritage Area and also serves as the southernmost point on the Arabia Mountain Path.
+The Monastery of the Holy Spirit, officially the Monastery of Our Lady of the Holy Spirit, is a Trappist monastery located near Conyers, Georgia.
+It is part of the Catholic Church.
+As of 2024, the monastery is home to a community of 22 monks who are self-sustaining, running businesses on site.
+The monastery and grounds are a part of the Arabia Mountain National Heritage Area and also serve as the southernmost point on the Arabia Mountain Path.